-- For all VRLA battery presets and for some flooded battery presets, the automatic equalization stage ends when the voltage limit (maxV) has been reached. - · For the lithium battery preset, equalization is not available. - When an automatic equalization stage has not been completed within one day, it will not resume the next day.
+- For all VRLA battery presets and for some flooded batteries presets, the automatic equalization stage ends when the voltage limit (maxV) has been reached, or after a period equal to absorption time/8, whichever comes first. - For all tubular plate battery presets and for user-defined battery types, the automatic equalization stage ends when the time has reached absorption time/2. - · For the lithium battery preset, equalization is not available. - When an automatic equalization stage has not been completed within one day, it will not resume the next day.
 The next equalization surge will take place according to the interval as set in the "Auto Equalization" setting.